Jackson Hole Wyoming Elk Antler Auction

 • Elk antlers are collected from the National Elk Refuge then organized into lots and sold at public auction on the Jackson Town Square.

-• Additional activities include live musical performances, a chili cook- off, and a mountain man rendezvous.
+• Additional activities include live musical performances, a chili cook-off, and a mountain man rendezvous.

 About the Elk Antler Auction:

-Each spring thousand of wintering elk on the National Elk Refuge shed their antlers before heading to their summer range.
+Each spring thousands of wintering elk on the National Elk Refuge shed their antlers before heading to their summer range.
 The antlers are collected by the Jackson Hole Boy Scouts and the personnel of the Refuge.
 The thousands of antlers are then auctioned off to be made into furniture, art, and jewelry.

 When is the Auction?